mrchantey/forky/docs/src/gamai/architecture.md

 A concept discussed in Chris Hecker's [Structure Vs Style](https://youtu.be/4eQp8SdzOa0) and elaborated upon by [Kevin Dill](https://www.youtube.com/watch?v=IvK0ZlNoxjw&t=1082s) is that of a distinction betwee structure and style.

+## ECS Priorities

+Nodes tend to mutate lots of state, whereas Edges are more likely to read state.
+This means to avoid running node queries, and prefer edge queries where possible.
+This is why action state is added and removed.

 ## The Graph